Learn more about what the ASC is doing to support market participants and investors.

 Under Document Type, search for “offering document” and specify the time period.

-The securities regulators in all of the jurisdictions of Canada have published for comment proposed National Instrument 45-110 Start-up Crowdfunding Registration and Prospectus Exemptions.
-If adopted, that instrument will expand the start-up crowdfunding regime across Canada and may liberalize the investment and offering limits.
+The securities regulators in all of the jurisdictions of Canada adopted National Instrument 45-110 Start-up Crowdfunding Registration and Prospectus Exemptions effective September 21, 2021.
+That instrument expanded the start-up crowdfunding regime across Canada and liberalized the investment and offering limits that previously existed.

 This exemption is not available to investment funds or reporting issuers.